-Currently under construction, this page will contain the abstracts (research summaries) and proceedings provided to accompany the presentations at the 2009 BIF Symposium.
-As articles are posted, links that are active will be blue.
-For API coverage of the conference, including summaries, audios and speaker-provided PowerPoints, visit the Newsroom.
+This page contains the abstracts (research summaries) and proceedings provided to accompany the presentations at the 2009 BIF Symposium.
+For Angus Journal coverage of the conference, including summaries, audios and speaker-provided PowerPoints, visit the Newsroom.

 Thursday, April 30th